dnsimple/dnsimple-support/content/articles/resolution-status.md

 # Resolution Status

 The resolution status shows the name servers currently configured at the registry.
-Name servers are responsible for answering DNS queries for your domain, and their status is important to your domain functioning properly.
+Name servers are responsible for answering DNS queries for your domain, and they're important to your domain functioning.

 ## Domains registered with DNSimple

 If you registered the domain with us, we'll set the name servers automatically to DNSimple.
+To find this information:

+1. Click the relevant domain in your Domain List.
+2. Click the **Registration** tab on the left side.
+3. You'll see the name servers listed in the **Delegation** card.

 <!--- needs screenshot -->